nicktaras/blender-shortcuts/README.md

 - b - in edit mode box select mesh
 - c - in edit more paint select mesh (esc to stop paint selection)
 - n - toggle object details panel
+- ctrl + r - loop cut tool, when it edit mode you can further divide your mesh cutting horizonal and vercial lines through your model

 # blender-shortcuts (advanced)